krasic/draft-krasic-quic-hpack/draft-krasic-quic-qcram.md

 relative index = baseIndex - entry.absoluteIndex + staticTable.size
 ```

-As header blocks on request and push streams do not contain insertions, the
+Header blocks on request and push streams do not modify the dynamic table state,
-`baseIndex` is the same for all representations they contain.
-However, indexed
-representations are sent on request and push streams, so the value of
+so they never change the `baseIndex`.
+However, since ordering between streams
-`baseIndex` can not be synchronized implicitly.
-Instead then, QCRAM sends
+is not guaranteed, the value of `baseIndex` can not be synchronized implicitly.
-encoder's `Base Index` explicitly as part of the prefix (see
+Instead then, QCRAM sends encoder's `Base Index` explicitly as part of the
-{{absolute-index}}), so that the decoder can compute the same absolute indices
+prefix (see {{absolute-index}}), so that the decoder can compute the same
-that the encoder used:
+absolute indices that the encoder used:

 ```
 absoluteIndex = prefix.baseIndex + staticTable.size - relativeIndex;